 When do classes begin this year?
 What is the daily schedule like for students?

 Is Financial Aid available?

-How much is tuition and other fees?
+How much are the tuition and other fees?

 Please see the Tuition & Financial Information section.

 Does Madina Institute sponsor visas for international students?

 At this time, the Madina Institute cannot sponsor study visas for international students.